-First-time grant applicants, as well as repeat applicants who have received fewer than nine grants, will receive priority.
+First-time grant applicants, as well as repeat applicants who have received fewer than fourteen grants, will receive priority.
 (You may file for a continuing grants one month after the day you turned in your previous application.)

 As the coronavirus pandemic wreaks an unprecedented financial toll on the world economy, our local early music freelancers have been particularly hit hard.
 Months of work have dried up in days, leaving many musicians on the brink of financial ruin.